Top 10 SMS marketing myths debunked: best practices, examples + expert advice

 - Create great content (playlists, wallpapers, memes, gifs, etc.).

-- Highlight customer reviews.
+- Highlight customer reviews to boost marketing efforts.

 - Publish company news and updates.